-CORE - Certified organisations shall manage biological wastes such as dead insects (before harvest), insect feed scraps, insect faeces (frass) and off-specification food/feed products, among others, appropriately.
-These must be stored in a way to avoid pollution and/or to prevent these from becoming a source of pathogenic contamination or pest harbourage.
+6.2.2 Levels I CORE: Certified organisations shall manage biological waste such as dead insects (before harvest), insect feed scraps, insect faeces (frass) and off-specification food/feed products, among others, appropriately.
+These must be stored in a way to avoid pollution and/or to prevent these from becoming a source of pathogenic contamination or pest harbouring.